How do I find the zoning designation of my property?

 How many people can live in a single family home?

 Historically, the Town has used the International Building Code and the State's Minimum Housing Code to determine the exact number of persons allowed to live in a single family home.
 This assessment requires minimum habitable space for each individual room in the house.
 This is determined by minimum housing inspectors.
-For more information, please see Town Code Section 8-122 or contact the Planning Department at (919) 469-4376.
+For more information, please see Town Code Section 8-122 or contact the Planning and Development Services Department at (919) 469-4376.

 How do I open a home day care?

 Home day cares are permitted in almost all residential zoning districts with an Accessory Use Permit or Special Use Permit.
 For more information on home day cares, visit My Home Business.

 How do I report or remove a junked/aesthetic nuisance vehicle?

 It is unlawful to store a junked/aesthetic nuisance motor vehicle on public or private property within the Town’s municipal boundaries.

 A vehicle is classified as junked if it does not have a current license plate and at least one of the following is true:

 - It cannot propel itself or move in the manner in which it was originally intended